Updated: Aug 18

 First of all, if you have a newborn through 5-month old, then don't change anything for Daylight Savings.
 For those ages, you should be focusing on following the appropriate wake times instead of a set schedule.
 Therefore, just continue to follow those same wake times through the time change.
 Yes, they may wake up a little earlier (fall back) or sleep in a little later (spring forward) for a few days, but those wake times are really important for their sleep.

 Similarly, if your child is over 2 years old, then you don't need to change anything either.
 Older children are able to handle the time change much easier.
-They may be a little "off" for a few days.
-Yet, the best thing to do is to just wake them up at their normal time on Sunday morning and continue with their regular schedule.
+Yes, they may be a little "off" for a few days.
+But the best thing to do is to just wake him up at his normal time on Sunday morning and continue with his regular schedule.
+If your child wakes before his normal time (most likely to happen in the fall), then you will still want to stretch him until his normal nap time in the afternoon (or normal bedtime if no nap) rather than putting him down early.
+Getting your child on his normal, consistent schedule right away is the quickest way to help him adjust to the change.
+If you alter his schedule for the first few days, it's going to take much longer for him to adjust.

 To successfully transition your child during daylight savings time, you need to give their body clock time to gradually adjust.
 On the Monday before the time change, start changing your child's schedule by 10 minutes each day.
 This includes all naps, routines, and bedtime.
 By shifting their schedule 10 minutes each day, you will be able to ease their body clock into the new schedule.
 By the end of six days, you will have changed their schedule 1 full hour.
 Then on the seventh day, the time change will occur and everything should be back to their normal schedule.